-San José Works (SJ Works), funded by the City of San Jose - General Funds is a collaboration among work2future, the City's Parks, Recreation, and Neighborhood Services Department (PRNS), the Mayor's Gang Prevention Task Force (MGPTF), and many business partners, various organizations, and stakeholders who contribute to our successful, enriching program.
+San José Works (SJ Works), funded by the City of San Jose - General Fund is a collaboration among work2future, the City's Parks, Recreation, and Neighborhood Services Department (PRNS), the Mayor's Gang Prevention Task Force (MGPTF), many business partners, various organizations, and stakeholders who contribute to our successful, enriching program.
 Other Partners include; East Side Union High School District, Opportunity Youth Academy, Manufacturing San Jose, Excite Credit Union, and Bank of America.

 This program creates meaningful youth employment opportunities to help at-risk and underserved youth build workforce skills for future careers.
-In 2015, San Jose Works in partnership with Parks, Recreation and Neighborhood Services (PRNS) began its mission by enrolling 100 youth to participate in a summer-long job program.
-As summer 2016 approached, new partnerships and experiences were cultivated while the number of youth enrollment has increased to the current 375 internship participants.
-San Jose Works partners with East Side Union High School District which created the opportunity to serve youth who enroll in the Linked Learning model, known as Career Pathway.
+In 2015, San Jose Works in partnership with Parks, Recreation and Neighborhood Services (PRNS) began its mission by enrolling 100 youth to participate in a summer-long job program and partners with East Side Union High School District which created the opportunity to serve youth who enroll in the Linked Learning model, known as Career Pathway.